 Cooling Efficiency Comparison

-There is no inherent difference in energy efficiency when it comes to cooling.
+There is no inherent difference in energy efficiency between an air conditioner and a heat pump when it comes to cooling.
 Like an air conditioner, a heat pump’s cooling efficiency level depends on factors like installation quality and SEER (Seasonal Energy Efficiency Ratio) rating.
 It doesn’t depend on the type of appliance, itself.

 A heat pump’s primary advantage is its ability to provide both cooling and heating in an energy efficient manner.